PyPSA/PyPSA/doc/components.rst

 below lists its primary data attributes.
 See notes below the table for an explanation of some of the syntax used.
 For a full list of its methods, e.g. ``network.lopf()`` and ``network.pf()``, see Network API reference.
+Additional attributes, e.g. ``results`` and ``objective``, are pre-cursors or defined by some of these methods.

+To understand the data structures its useful to understand two different terms that can seem confusingly similar: "Component" and "device".
+A "Component" is a quasi-class (not actual Python class) representation of a group of devices that share the same attribute schema.
+These attributes are defined by the relevant csv in the component_attrs sub-directory of the package folder.

+Each Component class is associated with a "list_name" that is generally used for both the csv filename stem and dictionary keys where data for each device (of the component class) is stored.
+In this context, there is a clear distinction between "Component", a 'class' defining devices of a similar attribute profile, and a "device" which is a specific asset within the network, belonging to a particular Component class, and whose data will be identifiable via a unique value for its "name" attribute.

 .. csv-table::
    :header-rows: 1
    :file: ../doc//tables/network_doc.csv

+Static Data: Network.{list_name}
+For each class of components, the static data describing the components is stored in a ``pandas.DataFrame`` corresponding to the ``list_name``.
+For example, all static data for buses is stored in ``network.buses``.
+In this ``pandas.DataFrame`` the index corresponds to the unique string names of the components, while the columns correspond to the component static attributes.
+For example, ``network.buses.v_nom`` gives the nominal voltages of each bus.

+Time-varying Data: Network.{list_name}_t
+Time-varying series attributes are stored in a dictionary of ``pandas.DataFrame`` based on the ``list_name`` followed by ``_t``, e.g. ``network.buses_t``.
+For example, the set points for the per unit voltage magnitude at each bus for each snapshot can be found in ``network.buses_t.v_mag_pu_set``.
+Please also read :ref:`time-varying`.

+Components Schema Dictionary: Network.components
+For each component class their attributes, their types (float/boolean/string/int/series), their defaults, their descriptions and their statuses are stored in a ``pandas.DataFrame`` in the dictionary ``network.components`` as e.g. ``network.components["Bus"]["attrs"]``.
+This data is reproduced as tables for each component below.

+Their status is either "Input" for those which the user specifies or "Output" for those results which PyPSA calculates.

+The inputs can be either "required", if the user *must* give the input, or "optional", if PyPSA will use a sensible default if the user gives no input.

 Components